erikdubois/Archi3/README.md

 # A R C H L I N U X
 -----------------------

-I started using Archlinux as learning experience.
-I have tried installing all kinds of distro's and formatted many times my harddisks.
-After a while came the urge to have a script of some kind to record the knowledge and to automate the things I already learned and became tedious to do.
+I started using Archlinux as a learning experience.
+I have tried installing all kinds of distro's and formatted many times my ssd's.
+After a while it was more practical to have a script of some kind to record the knowledge and to automate the things I already learned and that became repetitive in nature.

 After a clean install I would like to be up and running as soon as possible.
-That's why I have written a script.
+That's why I have written a script to do just that.

 #1.
 Installation of the base system

 I started following the guide of

 https://wiki.archlinux.org/index.php/Beginners%27_guide

-When you understand what you are doing, you will soon have your own installation guide like I do.

 After this base installation you will end up in a black screen (terminal) with no graphical environment what so ever.
 Then it is up to the user to choose a Desktop Environment.